Do Dual Enrollment Credits Transfer to a University?

 Advanced Placement classes require students to pass the AP test to earn college credit.
 Credit is awarded solely on the students' performance on this one exam and may transfer to college only as an elective credit.

-What are the Instructors’ Qualifications and Which Courses are Available?
+What are the Instructors’ Qualifications?

 High school faculty must be community college certified and are supported by the corresponding Rio Salado College faculty chair.
 Dual enrollment faculty members teach the community college curriculum, so students are assured of receiving a quality college experience.